owl-project/NVISII/README.md

 ```
 pip install nvisii
 ```
-Also make sure your NVIDIA drivers are up to date (R435 or above).
+Also make sure your NVIDIA drivers are up to date (default set at R460).
+We offer different `nvisii` packages for different NVIDIA driver versions.
+R435 `pip install nvisii==1.x.70`, r450 `pip install nvisii==1.x.71`, or R460 `pip install nvisii==1.x.72` which is the default version.
 If you need more information about how to install NVIDIA drivers on Ubuntu please consult [this](https://ingowald.blog/installing-the-latest-nvidia-driver-cuda-and-optix-on-linux-ubuntu-18-04/).